simrann20/LR-implementation/README.md

-# Breast-cancerDetection
+# Breast-cancerPrediction
-This repo is about the breast cancer prediction
+This repo is about predicting whether a breast lump/tumour is malignant or benign.